basilisp-lang/basilisp/docs/concepts.rst

 Types defined via ``reify`` may not include fields.
 Instead, reified types close over their environment, which can provide many of the same benefits as fields.

+Reify is likely to be most useful for creating one-off types implementing some Python type, rather than for creating types that are going to be created and used frequently by consumers of your code.

 Reified types always implement :py:class:`basilisp.lang.interfaces.IWithMeta` and any metadata applied to the ``reify`` form are transferred to the created object.

 .. note::